baklazaner/botpress-messenger/README.md

 3. ` url ` (_String_): Correspond to specific url of the attachment that need to be sent.

-4. ` options ` (_Object_): An object that may contains `quick_replies` or `typing` indicator.
-These specific options will be added to the associated attachment.
+4. ` options ` (_Object_): An object that may contain:
+- `quick_replies`
+- `typing`
+- `waitDelivery` the returning Promise will resolve only when the message is delivered to the user
+- `waitRead` the returning Promise will resolve only when the user reads the message

 ##### Returns

-(_Void_): Send to outgoing middlewares a formatted `Object` than contains all information (platform, type, text, raw) about the attachment that needs to be sent to Messenger platform.
+(_Promise_): Send to outgoing middlewares a formatted `Object` than contains all information (platform, type, text, raw) about the attachment that needs to be sent to Messenger platform.

 ##### Example